 The fundamental principles are explained in a concise way to explain the types of microorganisms important to food and beverage manufacturing, the conditions they need to grow and how, through altering these conditions, their growth can be controlled.

 Employees in food and beverage production areas

-- Learners who are intending to take the Specific Microbe Hygiene Academy courses
+Learners who intend to take the Specific Microbe Hygiene Academy courses

-- The impact they have in food and beverage production
+The impact they have on food and beverage production